fonnesbeck/git_tutorial/PITCHME.md

 # Check the log

+Note:
-^and look at the history of what we've done so far:
+and look at the history of what we've done so far:

 ```bash
 $ git log